vyomasystems-lab/challenges-sidhantp1906/README.md

 - Observed output mem_wb_aluout is 0.
 - This shows that observed output does not matches with expected output hence possible **bug** found.
 ##### Test Case3
+- PC Value is 0x00000000.
+- Memory location fetched is 0x00000000 which has 0x00308133 i.e., add r2,r1,r3.
+- Expected output mem_wb_aluout is 4.
+- Observed output mem_wb_aluout is 4.

+This shows that observed output matches with expected output hence **No bug** found.

+- PC Value is 0x00000000.
+- Memory location fetched is 0x00000000 which has 0x00308133 i.e., add r2,r1,r3.
+- Expected output mem_wb_aluout is -2.
+- Observed output mem_wb_aluout is 4.

+This shows that observed output does not matches with expected output hence **bug** found

+- PC Value is 0x00000000.
+- Memory location fetched is 0x00000000 which has 0x00308133 i.e., add r2,r1,r3.
+- Expected output mem_wb_aluout is 12. //As R2 becomes 4 after first addition instruction
+- Observed output mem_wb_aluout is 4.

+This shows that observed output does not matches with expected output hence possible **bug** found
 #### Bugs Found
 #### Debug Information
 #### Verification Stractegy